 Virgin Islands, U.S.

 There are 27 countries where Scouting exists (be it embryonic or widespread) but where there is no National Scout Organization which is yet a member of WOSM.

 Note: In the independent countries marked with a "*", there is a Scout Association which is a branch of a WOSM member.

 Sao Tome and Principe Solomon Islands *

-WOSM maintains official contacts with the Scouts of Macao and French Polynesia, which are associate members of the Asia-Pacific Scout Region, and with the Scouts of Aruba and Curaçao which are associate members of the Interamerican Scout Region.
+WOSM maintains official contacts with the Scouts of Macao and French Polynesia, which are associate members of the Asia-Pacific Scout Region.

 Countries with no Scouting

-There are six countries where Scouting, to WOSM's knowledge, does not exist; in some it would not be allowed.
-These are: Andorra, People's Republic of China, Cuba, Democratic People's Republic of Korea, Lao People's Democratic Republic and Myanmar.
+There are five countries where Scouting, to WOSM's knowledge, does not exist; in some it would not be allowed.
+These are: Andorra, People's Republic of China, Cuba, Democratic People's Republic of Korea and Lao People's Democratic Republic.